 Our Guide to Compressed Natural Gas (CNG)

 Compressed natural gas is handled as one of the cleaner types of fossil fuels.
-Derived from compressed methane, the odorless and non-corrosive gas causes lower emissions than traditional fuels and has become significantly important in the transport and energy sectors.
-By many, compressed natural gas is considered a reliable part of the energy transition.
+Derived from compressed methane, this odorless and non-corrosive gas causes lower emissions than traditional fuels and has become significantly important in the transport and energy sectors.
+By many experts, compressed natural gas is considered a reliable part of the energy transition.

-This guide explains what compressed natural gas is, how it’s used, and where it fits in today’s energy systems.
+This guide explains what compressed natural gas is, how it is used, and where it fits in today’s energy systems.
+We also detail how PowerUP supports you in optimizing your engine to handle this fuel efficiently.

 What is compressed natural gas?

-Compressed natural gas (CNG) is natural gas that has been compressed to a high pressure, typically around 200 to 250 bar, to reduce its volume and make it easier to store and transport.
-It remains in a gaseous state but takes up much less space than uncompressed natural gas.
+Compressed natural gas (CNG) is natural gas that has been compressed to a high pressure to reduce its volume and make it easier to store and transport.
+Typically, the gas is compressed to around 200 to 250 bar.
+This process reduces the volume to less than one percent of its volume at standard atmospheric pressure.
+It remains in a gaseous state but takes up much less space.

-Unlike liquefied natural gas (LNG), which is cooled to extreme temperatures to become a liquid, CNG is stored at room temperature in high-pressure tanks.
+Unlike liquefied natural gas (LNG), which must be cooled to extreme temperatures to become a liquid, CNG is stored at ambient temperature in high-pressure tanks.
 This makes it simpler to handle in many everyday applications, especially for short-distance transport and local distribution.

 How compressed natural gas is stored and transported